brunogomes11/react-game/README.md

             WHERE TO CHECK IF NO LIVES THEN GAME OVER?

-        QuestionComponent: Display the current question and possible answers.
+        QuizComponent: Display the current question and possible answers.
             If wrong answer, show X mark and moves into the next question, no points, loose 1 life.
 If correct answer, show tick mark and moves into the next question, add points, lives not affected.

             Props:
-                questionData
+                currentQuestion -
-                onCorrectAnswer
+                answerIndex - When render app, no question is selected yet onCorrectAnswer
                 onWrongAnswer